ConnerKT/Reading-Notes/201/Class06/README.md

 ## Introduction to the DOM

 **DOM** is the data representation of the objects that comprise the structure and content of a document on the web.

+DOM allows web pages to be manipulated.

+Object orientated representation of web page, modified using javascript.

+    const paragraphs = document.querySelectorAll("p");
+    // paragraphs[0] is the first <p> element
+    // paragraphs[1] is the second <p> element, etc. alert(paragraphs[0].nodeName);

+This returns all p tags in an element, and puts it in an object.

+DOM is a web API.